-The brand name was so vast and the model so scalable that his teaching platform could raise $100 million (taking its valuation to $1.1billion) at a time when the global investors are being scrimpy about the Ed-tech market.
+The brand name was so vast and the model so scalable that his teaching platform could raise $100 million (taking its valuation to $1.1billion).
+This was at a time when the global investors are being scrimpy about the Ed-tech market.

 Physics Wallah (PW) is the new name in the Indian Ed-tech startup space, and our PW muse just won’t stop!
-We were fascinated to know how a simple teacher, pushed by his passion and pleaded to by his students, disrupted the Indian Ed-tech market with a super affordable learning platform.
+We were fascinated to know how a simple teacher, catapulted by passion and his students, was able to disrupt the Indian Ed-tech market with a super affordable learning platform.

 What makes this Ed-tech startup so exclusive in its arena is noteworthy.
-PW startup is built purely on the face of the one-man, a teacher by profession but a high-school graduate on paper.
+PW startup is built purely on the face of the one-man.
+This man is a teacher by profession but a high-school graduate on paper.
 He is infamous for his quirky, hilarious, but excellent teaching style and skills.

 Alakh Pandey often engages his students with his funny acts during his classes

 Alakh Pandey started his YouTube journey after teaching for a while in offline coaching centers.
 He wanted to reach more students through the internet platform.
-Given his love for physics, he soon became a familiar name among the STEM students studying for national-level school boards and competitive entrance exams.
+Given his love for physics, he soon became a familiar name among the STEM students.
+A majority of his followers include students studying for national-level school boards and competitive entrance exams in India.

 While talking about exams, another name pops up in our minds – the cram schools of South Korea!

 Teacher-led virtual hagwons are common in South Korea.

 We know the country has a popular hagwon concept, in which students attend private evening schools.
 In South Korea, there is a pressure to study hard.
 This pressure stems from the exercise of judging a person by their academic achievements.
 This is why it is important for South Korean students to graduate from premier universities in country.